churchill-lab/kallisto-align/README.md

-kallisto-export
+kallisto-align
 ===================
-kallisto-export is a utility that makes use of [kallisto](http://pachterlab.github.io/kallisto/), but outputs the pseudo-alignments in a different [binary format](#output) for use with other tools such as [emase](https://github.com/churchill-lab/emase).
+kallisto-align is a utility that makes use of [kallisto](http://pachterlab.github.io/kallisto/), but outputs the pseudo-alignments in a different [binary format](#output) for use with other tools such as [emase](https://github.com/churchill-lab/emase).

 Requirements
 -------------